 Types of laminates

-- Glossy – gives labels a luxurious sheen.
+- Label Gloss laminate – gives labels a luxurious sheen.
 The colors of the paints become brighter and more saturated;

-- Matte – provide high definition of images and good readability even of small fonts on the labels.
+- Label Matte laminate – provide high definition of images and good readability even of small fonts on the labels.
 The design looks solid, and any color scheme becomes harmonious and uniform;

 - Velvet (soft touch) – the surface acquires a soft texture and becomes nubuck-like to the touch.
 Researches show, that a pleasant tactile sensation influences customer preferences;

 - Imitation leather – allow you to combine the decorative advantages of design paper and the practicality of the film.
 This type of laminate well reproduces the texture of leather – the characteristic reliefs and abrasions.

 Laminated materials are produced from polypropylene, polystyrene, polyethylene terephthalate, polyethylene, polyvinyl chloride and other cellulose and synthetic polymers.
 The best ratio of cost to strength is in films made of oriented and biaxially oriented polypropylene.
 If labels must have increased resistance to tear and wear, then it is recommended to use polyethylene terephthalate.
 However, it has a low UV transmittance, which makes it difficult to use UV adhesives.